 Under no circumstances can a utensil be toveled in parts, nor can two keilim touch each other during immersion.
 Utensils made of separate pieces that are assembled as a single unit, e.g. a meat grinder or thermos bottle, may be toveled in the manner used, and need not be toveled piece by piece.
 When toveling an assembled appliance, it is imperative that the water touch all areas that the food will touch during use, both inside and out.

 A rabbinic authority should be consulted if it is impossible to tovel a utensil because the utensil is too large to immerse in a mikvah, if there is no available mikvah; if the vessel will be ruined when placed in a mikvah; or if immersion may present a hazard.
 A possible suggestion would be to disassemble the vessel and have a Jew reassemble the vessel.
 Reassembly would not apply to the parts of a meat grinder that are regularly assembled and disassembled during ordinary use.
 Reassembly would apply to utensils that are not ordinarily dismantled.
 Another suggestion would be to give the utensil in question to a non-Jew as an outright gift and borrow it back from the non-Jew.
 However, this procedure only helps for one day, such as for Shabbos.
-A vessel which contains internal computerization that will be ruined through tevila, i.e. a Keurig machine, should not be toveled.
+A vessel which contains internal computerization that will be ruined through tevila, i.e. a Keurig machine with a digital display, does not require tevilah.